Why "Alcohol Justice"?

 from Bruce Lee Livingston, Executive Director/CEO

 Alcohol Justice was founded in August 1987 as one of the endowed Buck Trust non-profit agencies "for the benefit of Marin residents and all humankind," as was Beryl H. Buck's will.
 We were originally called “The Marin Institute for the Prevention of Alcohol and Other Drug Problems.”
 The focus was on conducting research, developing the field of environmental prevention, presenting leadership trainings, documenting the globalization of alcohol, and exposing the ubiquitous, egregious advertising of the industry.
 The name was shortened over the years, first to “The Marin Institute,” and later when I came on board in 2006 to "Marin Institute.”

-Our old name, "Marin Institute," is respected but not informative: We work not only in Marin, but also at state, national, and global levels, and we aren't solely a research organization, as "institute" implies.
+Our old name, "Marin Institute," is respected but not informative, as we work not just in Marin but globally, and we aren't a research organization as "institute" implies.
 In order to realize reductions in alcohol-related harm, Alcohol Justice seeks changes in the alcohol industry and the ways it is (and isn't) regulated.
-We bring research, policy, media, and advocacy together; mobilize coalitions including youth, adults and other community leaders; and campaign to enhance regulatory and legal requirements such as:
+We bring research, policy, media, and advocacy together; mobilize coalitions including youth, adults and other community leaders; and campaign to:

 Alcohol Justice envisions healthy communities free of the alcohol industry’s negative impact.
 Our new vision is simple, yet will require concerted collective efforts to attain.
 As Alcohol Justice, we will continue to promote evidence-based public health policies and organize campaigns with diverse communities and youth against the alcohol industry’s harmful practices.